François Bozizé: Early life and Kolingba's rule

 Under pressure to democratize the government during the 1980s, Kolingba had formed a political party and held a referendum, in which he was elected to a six-year term in office as president.
 After the fall of the Berlin Wall, internal and external pressures eventually forced Kolingba to adopt the beginnings of a democratic approach.
 In March 1991, he named Édouard Frank Prime Minister but allowed him virtually no power.
 He also established a commission to revise the constitution in order to promote pluralism.

 As a result, the donor community severely restricted aid flows pending movement towards democracy putting the country into a vicious cycle in which it could not obtain the resources to pay for an election which would legitimize it sufficiently to obtain a flow of aid.
 When he was pressured by the international community, via a group of locally represented international donors called GIBAFOR (France, USA, Germany, Japan, EU, World Bank and UN), including a very vocal and eloquent US ambassador to the Central African Republic, Daniel H. Simpson, to hold fair elections.
 They were assisted by the UN Electoral Assistance Unit and monitored by international observers in 1992 but a lot of the resources came from France.
 Kolingba had the 1992 election sabotaged as he discovered he was not expected to win the vote and so declared the election invalid getting the Constitutional Council cancel it.
 Under continued pressure from the donor group the election was rescheduled for September 1993.

 In the 1993 election, Bozizé ran for the presidency as an independent, receiving 12,159 votes, 1.5% of the total votes cast.

 Patassé, Abel Goumba and Kolingba received 37.32%, 21.68% and 12.10% of the vote, respectively, but since none of the candidates obtained a majority, a run-off election between the top two candidates — Patassé and Goumba — was held.
 Patassé defeated Goumba by a 53.49%–46.51% vote and was elected president of the Central African Republic.

-Supporting Patassé
+Relations with Patassé

 For many years Bozizé was considered a supporter of Patassé and helped him suppress army mutinies in 1996 and 1997.
 Bozizé was named the Armed Forces Chief of Staff.
 Bozizé showed no activity against Patassé and frequently crushed revolts against the president.